apache/flink/docs/start/flink_on_windows.md

 ## Installing Flink from Git

-If you are installing Flink from the git repository and you are using the Windows git shell, Cygwin can produce a failure similiar to this one:
+If you are installing Flink from the git repository and you are using the Windows git shell, Cygwin can produce a failure similar to this one:

 ~~~bash
 c:/flink/bin/start-local.sh: line 30: $'\r': command not found